Cameron University ROTC Cadets get a taste of Field Artillery at the M119 range

 |0

-This work, Cameron University ROTC Cadets get a taste of Field Artillery at the M119 range [Image 16 of 16], by Judith Oman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cameron University ROTC Cadets get a taste of Field Artillery at the M119 range, by Judith Oman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Cameron University ROTC Cadets get a taste of Field Artillery at the M119 range

 LEAVE A COMMENT